james-leask/james-leask/README.md

 # Hi there, I’m James Leask 👋

 ## About Me
 I’m a passionate software developer living in Australia.
-I enjoy solving complex problems, learning new technologies, and building meaningful projects.
+I enjoy solving complex problems, learning new technologies, and building projects.

 - 🔭 Currently working as a Software Developer building front-end applications with Ruby
 - 🌱 Always eager to expand my skills and take on new challenges